Side Effects of Demerol Use: Short-Term Effects, Long-Term Effects and Treatment

-Demerol and other opioid painkillers can be harmful when used without a prescription, and especially so if consumed in larger amounts and/or more frequently than prescribed.
-One of the greatest problems associated with abusing opioid drugs like Demerol is the risk for respiratory depression and overdose.
-Respiratory depression is a characteristic, dose-dependent response to the use of opiates like heroin and, in a similar manner, the prescription opioid painkillers—when severe, it can result in an inadequate delivery of oxygen throughout the body and may lead to multi-organ failure and death.
+Demerol and other opioid painkillers can be harmful when used without a prescription, and especially so if they are consumed in larger amounts and/or more frequently than prescribed.
+One of the greatest problems associated with abusing opioid drugs like Demerol is the risk of respiratory depression and overdose.
+Respiratory depression is a characteristic, dose-dependent response to the use of opiates like heroin and, in a similar manner, to that of prescription opioid painkillers.
+When severe, it can result in inadequate delivery of oxygen throughout the body and may lead to multi-organ failure and death.

 In addition to these painkilling effects, Demerol and other opioids can bring about a sense of euphoria that is extremely pleasurable and may promote abuse.
 These opioids lead to pleasure and euphoria because they act on the reward centers of the brain.
 Demerol users may take high doses of the drug, snort or inject it, and/or mix it with other drugs in order to amplify its effects.